 - Failing to be familiar with your small business insurance policy.
 A sizeable number of insurance disputes could be avoided altogether if the insured was familiar with the provisions of his or her small business insurance policy.
 A good place to start is by reviewing your declarations page.
-This page will list the events and circumstances under which you are covered and any exclusions of coverage contained in your policy.
-It will also list the monetary limits for each type of covered claim that the insurance company has agreed to pay.
+Your insurance policy will list the events and circumstances under which you are covered and any exclusions of coverage.
+It will also list the policy for each type of covered claim.
 Being familiar with your insurance policy accomplishes two goals.
 First, this knowledge saves you from the hassle and inconvenience of filing claims that are doomed to fail.
 Second, if you are informed about your policy, this awareness will help you decide whether your existing policy is sufficient or if you need additional coverage (e.g. high-dollar, rare items or earthquake damage, etc.).

 - Expecting the government to bail you out.
 If your area is declared to be a federal disaster area, you can expect that aid money will be available at some point to assist you with cleanup and repair expenses.
 The operative phrase in that statement is “at some point.”
 Survivors of major catastrophes know that federal or state aid money does not always arrive promptly in the hands of those that need it the most.
 In the meantime, business owners who are waiting for these funds to arrive before cleaning up might find that their damages and losses increase rather than remain the same or decrease.
 If you suffer a loss, it is better to file your insurance claim quickly rather than wait on the government to provide you with assistance.